disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 _1001 rows × 4 columns_

-The imported data represents the absorbance ($A$) of each chlorophyll type, which is measured at regular intervals of light (lambda).
+The imported data represents the absorbance (\(A\)) of each chlorophyll type, which is measured at regular intervals of light (lambda).
 In simpler terms, absorbance indicates the amount of light absorbed by a specific molecule at a particular wavelength.
 Let's take a quick look at these spectra:

 ```python
 fig, ax = plt.subplots(1, 1, figsize=figure_size)